staticvariablejames/SpicedCookies/README.md

 ![Permanent Upgrade Slots](doc/permanent-upgrade-slots.png "Changing slots during an ascension!")

-(It takes a few seconds for the displayed picture to change in the statistics page.)

 Season switcher tooltips says how many seasonal upgrades were unlocked (non-disableable)
 ----------------------------------------------------------------------------------------